 2475 East 22 Street, Cleveland, OH 44115

 216-696-5560 • sistersofcharityhealth.org

-Headquartered in Cleveland, the Sisters of Charity Health System includes one hospital, two elder care facilities, three grantmaking foundations addressing the root causes of poverty, and five community outreach organizations in northeast Ohio and South Carolina.
+Headquartered in Cleveland, the Sisters of Charity Health System includes one community health center, two elder care facilities, three grantmaking foundations addressing the root causes of poverty, and five community outreach organizations in northeast Ohio and South Carolina.

-In Cleveland, its ministries include: St. Vincent Charity Medical Center, Light of Hearts Villa, Regina Health Center, Sisters of Charity Foundation of Cleveland, Building Healthy Communities, Joseph & Mary’s Home, and the St. Vincent Charity Health Campus.
+In Cleveland, its ministries include: St. Vincent Charity Community Health Center, Light of Hearts Villa, Regina Health Center, Sisters of Charity Foundation of Cleveland, Building Healthy Communities, Joseph & Mary’s Home, and the St. Vincent Charity Health Campus.

 These organizations have earned national recognition for cutting-edge achievements in clinical practice and innovation, active involvement in meeting ever-changing community needs, and a shared commitment to representing the compassion and excellence that distinguishes Catholic health care.